tuhdo/os01/README.md

 Know Linux basics:

-- Know how to navigate directory with the command line
+- Know how to navigate directories with the command line

 - Know how to invoke a command with options.